-The idea of free college has garnered a lot of attention from students and parents, in large part due to the role that college is playing in the Democratic debates and the ever-increasing cost of tuition.
+The idea of and problems with free college tuition has garnered a lot of attention from students and parents, in large part due to the role that college is playing in the Democratic debates and the ever-increasing cost of tuition.
 Most major presidential hopefuls have their own ideas for what free college should look like and who it should target.
 Senator Elizabeth Warren of Massachusetts, for example, has recently proposed a plan that would allow people earning under $100,000 per year to request up to $50,000 in loan forgiveness, and people earning under $250,000 per year could request partial forgiveness on their loans.
 Sen. Warren has also proposed making tuition free at every two- and four-year public college and expanding access to the federal Pell Grant program for low-income students.

 Senator Bernie Sanders of Vermont has proposed broader plans: loan forgiveness for everyone, and in 2017 proposed a tuition-free college bill that would also cover living expenses for students with the lowest family incomes.
 Senator Amy Klobuchar, also running for president, has supported a 2018 bill that would make community college tuition-free; other Democratic candidates have also voiced their support for different plans to forgive student loans and make tuition free.

 What Does Free College Mean?